Foot Pain Helped Me Get Diagnosed With AxSpa!

 At times, I limped

-I would hobble around the house, limping at times because it was so incredibly painful.
-But like the rest of my stiffness and joint pain, after an hour of movement the pain would improve, only for the stiffness in my feet to return if I sat down for even 10 mins of rest.
+But the stiffness in my feet always returned if I sat down for even 10 minutes of rest.
 The painful cycle would start all over again.
-I bought a new pair of running shoes for running and walking.
-I invested in Crocs to use inside instead of floppy slippers.
+To help, I bought a new pair of running shoes and invested in Crocs to use inside instead of floppy slippers.
 Nothing seemed to make a difference!

 To the doctor I went